A Complete List of the Best Selenium Tutorials to Learn and Master Selenium From Scratch:

-- have a large user base and helping communities
+- It has a large user base and helping communities

-Selenium is one of the most popular automated testing suites.
-Selenium is designed in a way to support and encourage automation testing of functional aspects of web based applications and a wide range of browsers and platforms.
-Due to its existence in the open source community, it has become one of the most accepted tools amongst the testing professionals.
+Selenium is one of the most popular Automated Testing suites.
+Selenium is designed in such a way to support and encourage Automation Testing of functional aspects of web-based applications and a wide range of browsers and platforms.
+Due to its existence in the open-source community, it has become one of the most accepted tools amongst the testing professionals.

-Selenium is not just a single tool or a utility, rather a package of several testing tools and for the same reason it is referred to as a Suite.
-Each of these tools is designed to cater different testing and test environment requirements.
+Selenium is not just a single tool or a utility, its rather a package of several testing tools, hence it is referred to as a Suite.
+Each of these tools is designed to cater to different testing and test environment requirements.

-The suite package constitutes of the following sets of tools:
+The suite package constitutes of the following set of tools:

 - Selenium Integrated Development Environment (IDE)